-Update on 21st February 2014: 136 dresses are now ready to be sent to our sister club SI Banjul in The Gambia.
+Update on 21st February 2014: 133 dresses are now ready to be sent to our sister club SI Banjul in The Gambia.
 This club has a number of projects with young women and girls in the rural areas of this extremely poor part of West Africa where they will distribute the dresses on our behalf.
 We are also spreading the word to other SI clubs.
 So far SI Newbury and SI Royan (France) have expressed an interest.

 We are grateful to the girls from Test Valley School, St Swithun’s School, The Henry Beaufort School, local Girl Guides and Rangers and to members of SI Guildford and District for their creativity and enthusiasm in helping us to exceed our original target of 100 dresses.

 Fourteen attractive pillowcase dresses launch our new project to bring dignity and pleasure to little girls in The Gambia.

 We have joined a worldwide project with the simple premise that “every little girl deserves at least one dress”.
 It was started in October 2009 by Hope 4 Women International.
 Since then the recorded number of pretty “pillowcase” dresses delivered worldwide is over 200,000 to 65 countries.
 So, pillowcase dresses are being made with love all over the world and now, working with local schools, Girl Guides and Rangers, we are part of that movement.